Friday, October 23, 2020

 Here's a close-up of one of the couplers.
 This style may be the same as the unidentified radial-style coupler pictured higher up in this article.

 Another close-up of the coupler.
 This time there's a streetcar (and one other car, possibly an interurban) in the background.
-It doesn't look like a Fort Wayne car to me, but I have no idea where this was taken - maybe in Findlay, where the dump trailers were manufactured?
+It closely resembles a car from the obscure Findlay-Mortimer Railway, which likely ran past the Differential plant on the north side of Findlay, where the dump trailers were manufactured.

 The below pamphlet advertising half-size Van Dorn MCB couplers was included among the other company photographs and materials.
 It's too bad more pamphlets like this didn't survive, as it stands to reason that they would have written up material like this for other market segments like electric railway freight cars.